-In 2003, the Fortress was thoroughly renovated with a view to conveying our message even better.
+In 2003, the Fortress was thoroughly renovated with a view to convey our message even better.
 The intended result was twofold.
-On the one hand, the Memorial wanted to tell the history of German repression and its victims, taking into account the specificity of political and racial persecution.
+On the one hand, the Memorial wanted to tell the history of Nazi repression and its victims, taking into account the specificity of political and racial persecution.
 On the other hand, the intention was to develop the National Memorial of the Fortress of Breendonk into an educational tool for reflection and discussion that would be applicable to the contemporary political and social context.

-Before 2000, the historical trail was outdated, the archives were in an indescribable state of disarray, no thorough scientific study had been conducted on the history of the Nazi camp, the number of visitors fluctuated around 55,000 per year and the Memorial’s reputation had to be restored among both the general public and the academic world.
+Before 2000, the historical trail was outdated, the archives were in an indescribable state of disarray, no thorough scientific study had been conducted on the history of the Nazi camp, the number of visitors fluctuated around 55,000 per year and the reputation of the Memorial had to be restored among both the general public and the academic world.
 In light of this situation, the Board of Governors decided in 1998 to undertake a thorough renovation of the Memorial and Professor Emeritus Roger Coekelbergs was appointed Chairman of the Board and officially charged with the renovation.

 All available spaces had to be included in the route and explained to visitors in a chronological logic.
 New pedagogical and museological tools would be used, while respecting the serene atmosphere of the site.

 In early spring 2002, work began on renovating the shell of the building: installing a waterproof coating on the roofs, bringing the building up to the required standards and reinforcing the electrical system.
 The reception building required a totally new approach and had to be thoroughly renovated.